Birkenhauer History, Family Crest & Coats of Arms

 Early Origins of the Birkenhauer family

 The surname Birkenhauer was first found in Bohemia, where the name Birken was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 Records show that the name Birken stems originally from the ancient line of Berka which first appeared in Bohemia around 1003.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Birkenhauer family
+Early History of the Birkenhauer family

 This web page shows only a small excerpt of our Birkenhauer research.
 Another 133 words (10 lines of text) covering the years 1501, 1554, 1626, 1654, 1681, 1745, 1800, and 1868 are included under the topic Early Birkenhauer History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Birken, Birkener, Birkner, Birck, Bircken, Birckner, Birchen, Birch, Birkenstock and many more.

 Early Notables of the Birkenhauer family (pre 1700)